w3c-webmob/netinfo-usecases/README.md

  * What can an application do when it knows the kind of connection the user's device is using?
  * How does an application respond to when the device switches from one kind of network connection to another?
  * What are the motivations for using this information within an application?
- * What can an application do if provided with raw bandwidth info? (assuming it is mostly accurate)
+ * Does the application use raw bandwidth info to adapt content?

 ##Web